Republicans and Democrats actually agree on something: what counts as ‘mainstream media’

 - Just over 61% said The New York Post was mainstream, too.

-As you can tell, it seems like what people consider “mainstream media” also correlates to “traditional” media outlets–that is, print and television media.
-The survey revealed that a majority of Americans do not consider digital outlets as “mainstream.”
-Such digital outlets include HuffPost, BuzzFeed, Vox, Newsmax, and Breitbart.
+As you can tell, it seems like what people consider mainstream media also correlates to “traditional” media outlets—that is, print and television media.
+The survey revealed that a majority of Americans do not consider digital outlets as mainstream.
+Such digital outlets include HuffPost, BuzzFeed, and Vox.

 You can check out Pew’s full Republican/Democrat breakdown below.
-And their entire report is well worth a read to see more granularity in how people distinguish certain media outlets as “mainstream.”
+And the entire report is well worth a read to see more granularity in whether people distinguish certain media outlets as “mainstream.”